MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 Start by enabling communication to Azure data centers to prepare your environment for Microsoft Entra application proxy.
 If there's a firewall in the path, make sure it's open.
 An open firewall allows the connector to make HTTPS (TCP) requests to the application proxy.

 > [!IMPORTANT]
-> If you are installing the connector for Azure Government cloud follow the [prerequisites](~/identity/hybrid/connect/reference-connect-government-cloud.md#allow-access-to-urls) and [installation steps](~/identity/hybrid/connect/reference-connect-government-cloud.md#install-the-agent-for-the-azure-government-cloud).
+> If you're installing the connector for Azure Government cloud follow the [prerequisites](~/identity/hybrid/connect/reference-connect-government-cloud.md#allow-access-to-urls) and [installation steps](~/identity/hybrid/connect/reference-connect-government-cloud.md#install-the-agent-for-the-azure-government-cloud).
 This requires enabling access to a different set of URLs and an additional parameter to run the installation.

 ### Open ports